plone/training/react/index.md

 ---
+html_meta:
-About: Learn the basis of React, Redux and React-Router
+  description: Learn the basis of React, Redux and React-Router
-Level: All levels
 ---

 (react-volto-label)=

 # React

+About
+: Learn the basis of React, Redux and React-Router

+Level
+: All levels

 This is the documentation for the "React" training.